 Basal cell carcinoma - metastatic or locally advanced

-The PBS subsidises vismodegib for patients with metastatic or locally advanced basal cell carcinoma (BCC).
+The PBS subsidises sonidegib and vismodegib for patients with metastatic or locally advanced basal cell carcinoma (BCC).

 Breast cancer - early breast cancer

 The PBS subsidises trastuzumab for patients with human epidermal growth factor receptor 2 (HER2) positive early breast cancer or HER2 positive locally advanced breast cancer.

 The PBS subsidises lapatinib, pertuzumab, trastuzumab and trastuzumab emtansine for patients with metastatic breast cancer.

 The PBS subsidises sapropterin for patients with tetrahydrobiopterin (BH4) deficiency.

 Crohn's disease - adult patient